Rainy day activities in Sydney | Aiden Darling Harbour

 1. Be guided by your stomach on a foodie trail

 When a rainy day forces you inside, you have the perfect excuse to indulge and experience the delicious creations to offer.
-Our neighborhood of Pyrmont alone is a bubbling pot of foodie experiences just waiting to be devoured, from the street-style tacos of Nativo Mexican Taqueria to tasty Mediterranean dishes with a Sydney Harbor view at Rumilicious on Jones Bay Wharf.
+Our neighborhood of Pyrmont alone is a bubbling pot of foodie experiences just waiting to be devoured, like tasty Mediterranean dishes with a Sydney Harbor view at Rumilicious on Jones Bay Wharf.

 You’ll find freshly-baked golden croissants and an Egyptian breakfast to go at artisan PiOiK Bakery run by locals Shady and Rose, while one of Sydney’s best brunch experiences awaits at Quick Brown Fox Eatery with indoor (and out door when the sun is shiny ) café-style seating tucked into an 1850s sandstone cottage.

-And if you’re staying with us, you need not leave the building, with piping hot coffee, signature cocktails and delicious snacks conveniently waiting at our ground-floor Wayfarer’s Bar & Cafe.
+And if you’re staying with us, you need not leave the building, with piping hot coffee, signature cocktails and a delicious all-day menu conveniently waiting at our ground-floor Wayfarer’s Bar & Cafe.

 Sydney Seafood School